davidnbresch/climada_module_salvador_demo/data/entities/_readme.txt

  Captacion de agua de tech  5.3              20                8.2
  Captacion de agua de tech  1.8              15                3.8
  *Residual damage                         *-1.3e+02*

+Excel hint: in case you do get WARN and Error(s) after calling entity=climada_entity_read and/or if entity does only contain entity.assets.filenamem, please proceed as follows: Open the Excel file in Excel and save it under a new name, then delete the (now old) original Excel file and rename the one yu saved under a new name to the old name (in your file system), this usually fixes the issue with Excel.

 copyright (c) 2016, David N. Bresch, david.bresch@gmail.com all rights reserved.